nicohaenggi/SafariBooks-Downloader/README.md

 ```bash
 safaribooks-downloader --version
 ```
+(NOTE: If you still notice the error in CMD as - 'safaribooks-downloader' is not recognized as an internal or external command for windows, you will need to add installed npm modules path (mostly, C:\Users\<USERNAME>\AppData\Roaming\npm) under environment variables>user variables for that user.)

 If the command returns a version number, you have successfully installed the tool globally.
 The current release is `v1.0.0`.